ManwhoreDev/CoomersGuide.github.io/Resources-And-Guides/Scripts/AuthorsNote/README.md

 6. In the Scripts page, click the "Upload" button (looks like a computer box with an up arrow)
 7. Select `scenario.zip` on your computer and click "Open"

-### Optional: Copy/Paste The Contents into the script editors
-*Note: This is the old way to get the content into the scripts.
-If the `scenario.zip` upload worked, you don't need to do this step.
-Skip this and move to the test step.*
-1. In the "Shared Library" tab, delete the contents and paste the contents of sharedLibrary.js
-    * Click the "Save" icon
-2. In the "Input Modifier" tab, delete the contents and paste the contents of inputModifier.js
-    * Click the "Save" icon
-3. In the "Context Modifier" tab, delete the contents and paste the contents of contextModifier.js
-    * Click the "Save" icon

 ## Optional: Test the Scripts
 ### Test Input Modifier
 From the Scripts "Input Modifier" tab, scroll to the "Test Input Modifier" section.
 Enter the following inputs: